 The compiler can warn about individual expressions that take a long time to type check using two frontend flags:

 <limit> value can be replaced for the number of milliseconds that an expression must take to type check in order for the warning to be emitted.

 To enable these warnings, go the

 Build Settings ➔ Swift Compiler - Custom Flags ➔ Other Swift Flags:

 With this setting, Xcode will trigger a warning for any function that took longer than 100ms to type-check.
 This can point you to methods that are slowing down build times.
 Splitting up those methods, as well as adding explicit types, might result in better build performance.

 The above method results in a slow type-check which is bad for build performance.
 In this case, the slow type check is caused by the shorthand enum case.
 By adding

 Build settings to speed up build performance

-Speeding up Xcode builds by altering a few Xcode build settings.
-This used to be a common technique to easily gain seconds on an incremental build.
-Nowadays, Xcode has most of these settings set by default so there’s not much to cover.
-However, it could be that you’re maintaining an old project in which either these settings are not yet set or overwritten by the wrong values.
-Therefore, a short overview of the recommended settings of today.
+Speeding up Xcode builds by altering a few Xcode build settings was a common technique to quickly gain seconds on an incremental build.
+Nowadays, Xcode has most of these settings set by default, so there’s little to cover.
+However, it could be that you’re maintaining an old project in which these settings still need to be set or are overwritten by the wrong values.
+Therefore, here is a short overview of the recommended settings of today.

 - Debug: Incremental